Cognitive Hierarchy in Day-to-day Network Flow Dynamics

-In this paper, we establish a general framework of day-to-day network flow dynamics based on the CH theory to analyze travelers' dynamic routing behaviors.
-In this framework, we allow the travelers to be heterogeneous in their strategic-reasoning capabilities and to form their own beliefs about other travelers' strategic-reasoning capabilities and actions.
-We extend two widely-studied dynamics in the literature, the network tatonnement process (NTP) dynamic (for deterministic UE, DUE) and the Logit dynamic (for stochastic UE, SUE), into our CH framework and call them CH-NTP and CH-Logit dynamic, respectively.
+In this paper, we establish a general framework of day-to-day network flow dynamics based on the CH theory to analyze travelers' repeated routing behaviors.
+In this framework, travelers are heterogeneous in their strategic-reasoning capabilities and form their own beliefs about other travelers' strategic-reasoning capabilities and actions.
+We extend two widely-studied dynamics in the literature into our CH framework: the Network Tatonnement Process (NTP) dynamic for deterministic UE (DUE) and the Logit dynamic for stochastic UE (SUE).
+The two extended models are referred to as CH-NTP and CH-Logit dynamics, respectively.
 A previous online virtual experiment in \citet{ye2018exploration}, which conventional day-to-day models could not fit, can now be calibrated by our proposed CH-NTP dynamic reasonably well.
-Moreover, the models predict that strategic-reasoning behaviors would lead the system to multiple equilibria, one of which being the classical user equilibrium.
-Jacobian matrices at the equilibrium points are derived and used to form analytical criteria on local stability around a user equilibrium.
+Moreover, the two models predict that strategic-reasoning behaviors would lead the system to multiple equilibria, one of which being the classical UE.
+We formally characterize these equilibria and show that those which differ from UE emerge when travelers excessively anticipate others' behaviors.
+Jacobian matrices at the equilibrium points are derived and used to form analytical criteria on local stability around UE.
 Theoretical results and numerical experiments unveiled several insights into how key parameters affect the local stability.

 The rest of the paper is organized as follows.
 The following section describes the general modeling framework.
 The CH-NTP dynamic is presented in Section \ref{sec:NTP} as the DUE example of the framework.
 Calibration of the real-world experiment with CH-NTP dynamic is furnished in Section \ref{sec:virtual_experiment}.
-Section \ref{sec:numerical_experiments} provides numerical experiments regarding the CH-NTP dynamic.
 As the SUE example, the CH-Logit dynamic is presented in Section \ref{sec:Logit}.
 Conclusions are drawn in Section \ref{sec:conclusion} with discussions on future research directions.